elves/elvish.io/src/ref/language.md

 # Ordinary Command

 The **command** is probably the most important syntax construct in shell languages, and Elvish is no exception.
-In the terminology of this document, the term **command** include scan several things: an ordinary assignment (introduced before), an ordinary command (which is being introduced here), or a special command.
+The word **command** itself, is overloaded with meanings.
+In the terminology of this document, the term **command** include the following:

+*   An ordinary assignment, introduced above;

+*   An ordinary command, introduced in this section;

+*   A special command, introduced in the next section.

 An **ordinary command** consists of a compulsory head, and any number of arguments, options and redirections.